 - Rappelling and rock climbing are allowed by permit.
 This permit must be in your possession while rappelling or rock climbing and is valid until sunset on the date the permit is issued for.

-- Solo climbing is prohibited at all times.
+- Solo rappelling and rock climbing are prohibited at all times.

-- 2 (two) healthy trees at least 6 (six) inches in diameter or solid immovable rock faces are the minimum required for anchor points.
+- Solid, immovable rock faces or two healthy trees at least 6 inches in diameter are the minimum requirements for anchor points.

-- Helmets with chin straps must be worn at all times while rappelling and rock climbing and at all times within 20 (twenty) feet of the cliff base.
+- Helmets with chin straps must be worn at all times while rappelling or rock climbing, and when within 20 feet of the cliff base.

-All persons 18 (eighteen) years of age and older must read and sign this permit in order to rappel or rock climb in Johnson’s Shut-ins State Park.
-Any person under the age of 18 (eighteen) must have the signature of their parent or legal guardian.
+All persons 18 years of age or older must read and sign this permit in order to rappel or rock climb in Washington State Park.
+Any person under the age of 18 must have the signature of his or her parent or legal guardian.

-Parents or legal guardians signing for minors agree to repay to the Missouri Department of Natural Resources any judgment obtained by the minor plus reimbursement for all costs which the Missouri Department of Natural Resources may incur from the lawsuit.
+Parents and legal guardians signing for minors agree to repay to the Missouri Department of Natural Resources any judgment obtained by the minor, plus reimbursement for all costs that the Missouri Department of Natural Resources may incur from the lawsuit.